damianhakert/damianhakert.github.io/source/posts/2017-01-03-gitlab-2016-year-in-review.html.md

 [Auto Deploy](https://docs.gitlab.com/ce/ci/autodeploy/index.html)

+### Web Terminal

 The addition of the [Web Terminal](https://docs.gitlab.com/ce/ci/environments.html#web-terminals) brings more power to the GitLab web interface.
 If you deploy to your environments with the help of a deployment service (e.g. Kubernetes), GitLab can open a terminal session to your environment and let you debug on your staging or – if you so dare – production site.

-### Web Terminal

 ![Web Terminal](/images/8_15/terminal_gif.gif)

 ### LaTeX Support

 LaTeX support was added in 8.15 to improve GitLab for scientists, mathematicians, and anyone else who wanted to use [LaTeX](https://en.wikipedia.org/wiki/LaTeX) in their issues or merge requests.
+LaTeX support was contributed by the community.

 ![LaTeX math in a comment](/images/8_15/math.png)